What should you do when your audience wants more?

 How to give your audience more without getting overwhelmed

-If you’re keen to give your audience a some extra love without burning out, the best way to do that is by dropping bonus episodes.
+If you’re keen to give your audience some extra love without burning out, the best way to do that is by dropping bonus episodes.

 These can be in any format that works for your show: Q&A’s, behind the scenes updates or a chat about something topical in your niche.

-These don’t need to be weekly additions, they can just be extra eps you deliver when you have the bandwidth.
+They don’t need to be weekly additions, they can just be extra eps you deliver when you have the bandwidth.

 Don’t let two emails change your whole strategy